python-trio/trio/docs/source/code-of-conduct.rst

    blocked from participating for 24 hours.
 4. If the behavior continues or is repeated after the temporary block, a long-term (6-12mo) ban will be used.
+5. If after this the behavior still continues, a permanent ban may be enforced.

 On top of this, maintainers may remove any offending messages, images, contributions, etc, as they deem necessary.